null

 Pitch: 5/12 up to 6/12 pitch .

-Use: 1 snow guard per seam every 8 feet of roof.
+Use: 1 snow guard per seam every 8 feet up the roof.

 Snow load: Up to 45 PSF ground snow load.

-Starting at 1 and 2 foot from the bottom edge, place a snow guard on each panel seam in a staggered pattern, across the entire roof area.
+Starting at 1 and 2 feet from the bottom edge, place a snow guard on each panel seam in a staggered pattern, across the entire roof area.
 Go up the roof 8 feet and repeat the staggered pattern of guards on each panel seam.
 Do not exceed 8 feet vertically between rows of guards.
-For Example: if your roof sheets are 16 feet long, your roof would require a staggered pattern at 1 and 2 foot from the eave and a second staggered pattern at 7 and 8 feet up from the eave.
-When possible, always attempt to divide the roof areas into equal sections, with equal distance between rows, without exceeding the manufacturer maximum placement guidelines.
-Please see drawing above for general placement guidelines.
+For Example: if your roof sheets are 16 feet long, your roof would require a staggered pattern at 1 and 2 feet from the eave and a second staggered pattern at 7 and 8 feet up from the eave.
+When possible, always attempt to divide the roof areas into equal sections, with equal distance between rows, without exceeding the manufacturer's maximum placement guidelines.
+Please see the drawing above for general placement guidelines.
+All upper roof areas must have snow retention installed before installing snow guards on a lower roof.
+When possible, always attempt to divide the roof areas into equal sections, with equal distance between rows, without exceeding the manufacturer's maximum placement guidelines.
+Never isolate areas of snow guards such as just over doorways or vent pipes.

 7/12 - 12/12 Roof Pitch